bsauter-asu/TicTacToe-Game/README.md

-A simple TicTacToe game implementation in Java.
+A simple TicTacToe game implementation in Java that is also teaching us how to effectively use git.
+This file was last updated on GitHub.

 ## Features